harsha4824/Project-Milestone-01/docs/projectManagementPlan.md

 -  Activity cost is rounded to nearest values for better calculations.
 -  Level of accuracy for activity cost and contingency funds is 90 percent.

+<h4>Units of measure:</h4>

+-  In this project each unit is defined in units per hours.